-Major changes in how foods are harvested, packaged and prepared affect health in many ways, but few of us have a strong enough will to only consume naturally raised, unprocessed, largely raw and unrefined foods.
+Major changes in how foods are harvested, packaged and prepared affect health in many ways, but few of us who wants to have a perfect body like a greek goddess have a strong enough will to only consume naturally raised, unprocessed, largely raw and unrefined foods.
 Moderation comes into play, but there are a few modern foods we should avoid at all costs, and today we take a closer look at eight of the foods to never eat.

 1.America’s Movie Mainstay